The Complete Yoga Flexibility Guide: Props, Tips & Beginner Routines

 • Supported Bridge: Lift hips, slide a block under your sacrum (lowest height).
 Rest for a gentle backbend, opening hip flexors.

-“Blocks are your adjustable floor, making every stretch safer and every pose possible!”
+“Blocks are your adjustable floor, helping make stretches safer and many poses more accessible!”

 Supported Rest: Yoga Bolsters